IBM/istio101/workshop/exercise-7/README.md

 >
 > Note that the annotations can also be used to gradually enable mTLS on individual services,
 >

+## Quiz

+True or False?

+1. Istio Auth/Citadel provides each microservice with a strong, cryptographic, identity in the form of a certificate.
+The certificates' life cycle is fully managed by Istio.

+1. Istio provides microservices with mutually authenticated connections, without requiring application code changes.

+1. Mutual authentication must be on or off for the entire cluster, gradual adoption is not possible.

 ## Further Reading